CryptoFi-LLC/investifi-qa-technical-challenge/README.md

   - Assumptions & Risks

 ### Automation Scripts
-- Use **Playwright** to automate **at least two** test scenarios from your test plan.
+- Use **Playwright** to debug our existing smoke test.
-- Include both **positive** and **negative** scenarios.
 - Use assertions to validate expected behavior.
-- Your scripts should:
+- The script should:
   - Launch the browser
   - Navigate to the dev environment URL
   - Perform interactions
   - Validate expected results

-### Example Scenarios to Automate
-1. Add a new favorite item for a user (Positive Test Case)
-2. Prevent adding duplicate favorites for the same user (Negative Test Case)
+- Ensure that when you run `npm run test`, all tests pass successfully.

 ---

 ## Getting Started
+1. Create a test username/login in our dev environment: [https://sales-demo-dev.app.investifi-app.co/](https://sales-demo-dev.app.investifi-app.co/)

-1. Clone this repository.
+2. Clone this repository.

-2. Create a new **private GitHub repository**.
+3. Create a new **private GitHub repository**.

-3. Copy your work into the new private repository.
+4. Copy your work into the new private repository.

-4. Install dependencies:
+5. Install dependencies:

 ```bash
 npm install